A Gulpfile for getting started

 Installing Gulp is pretty straight forward.
 Just follow step 1 to 4 explained in Getting Started with Gulp.

-Run npm init in your new project folder.
+Run sudo npm init in your new project folder.
 Fill out your project details.
 Add your packages and gulpfile.js and get coding.

 I use the following packages in my basic Gulp workflow: